 - This is even reflected in the new opening sequence, which has Steven summon his shield alongside the Crystal Gems with their weapons, and Connie holding the Rose Quartz sword.

-- Training from Hell: Pearl's training for Connie is quite stressful physically (including such things as fighting armed holograms and an underwater dueling arena), but it's far worse mentally: Despite verbally acknowledging Connie is human, Pearl began systematically breaking down her sense of self and conditioning a child year to self sacrifice at the cost of her own life.
+- Training from Hell: Pearl's training for Connie is quite stressful physically (including such things as fighting armed holograms and an underwater dueling arena), but it's far worse mentally: Despite verbally acknowledging Connie is human, Pearl began systematically breaking down her sense of self and conditioning a child year to fight at the cost of her own life.
 Steven stepped in before it could cause Connie serious harm.

 - Training Montage: About half of the episode is Connie training.